CharleM007/intro_to_programming/outline.md

 ##Key Points
 -  Writing multiple, small programs, like in "Introduction to Python"
     -  BONUS: Can I design them such that we can link them together, as modules in a larger program? **THAT** would be *AWESOME*!
--  3 Hours
+-  4 Hours
-    -  to match PyTexas time slots
+    -  3 hours to match PyTexas time slots
-    -  not too long or short; leaves time for Q&A
+    -  1 hour for Q&A and helping people start on designing their OWN programs

 ##Core Novice Tutorial Topics
 ###Basic target apps: these will form the structure of the class